 Bicycling is permitted on all park roadways and on the Pa'rus Trail.
 All other park trails, off-trail routes, and the Zion-Mt.
-Carmel Tunnel are closed to bikes
+Carmel Tunnel are closed to bikes.

 Your best option is the Pa'rus Trail (1.75 mile one-way paved trail) which starts north of the visitor center.
 The Pa'rus trail connects you onto the Zion Canyon Scenic Drive.
 You can then ride another 6 miles all the way up Zion Canyon to the Temple of Sinawava.
 It's one of the best ways to experience Zion Canyon and avoid the canyon shuttles.
-You may park your bike at one of the many bike racks in the canyon to hike a trail, or just enjoy the scenery as very few get to do-on a bike!
+Take a picnic, park your bike and hike a trail, or just enjoy the scenery as very few get to do-on a bike!
 If you get tired of biking, each shuttle has a rack for at least two bicycles.

-Bikes may be rented at Zion Outfitter (located right before the park entrance on the west side of the bridge) or Zion Guru.
+Bikes may be rented at Zion Outfitter (located right before the park entrance on the west side of the bridge).